wipeautcrafter/MongoDBMovieSearch/README.md

-# InformaticaSite
+# MongoDBMovieSearch
-Site voor een Informatica opdracht.
+Site developed for a school project using PHP and MongoDB.